 - Enhanced alertness, cooperation, socialization, and IQ in elderly patients.

-- Improved reading and accuracy in dyslexia, as well as speed of reading, writing and spelling.
+- Improved reading and accuracy in dyslexia, as well as the speed of reading, writing, and spelling.

 - Boosting mental performance in “aging, non-deteriorated individuals” suffering only from “forgetfulness.”